Bathurst Bullet: History

 At the 2011 election, the incoming Liberal/National coalition government committed to introduce a day return service from Bathurst to Sydney for those working in Sydney.

 Bathurst was already served by the daily Central West XPT and weekly Outback Xplorer services, but these were morning departures from Sydney, returning in the afternoon.
 The last day return service to Sydney had ceased in November 1988, being replaced by road coach services connecting with train services at Lithgow.

 The Bathurst Bullet commenced operating on 21 October 2012.
 It is operated by a diesel-powered two-carriage Endeavour railcar.
 Upon reaching Bathurst, it returns to Lithgow to stable overnight.
 During periods of high demand such as the Sydney Royal Easter Show, it is operated by two sets.

 In March 2014, a submission was made to extend the service to Orange.
 The submission to extend the train service was not successful but a connecting road coach service commenced 15 June 2015 for a six-month trial instead.
 Since October 2019, all Bullet services have a road coach connecting with Orange.

 In August 2019, the NSW Government announced that a second daily return Bullet service would be implemented.
 The new service, known as Bathurst Bullet 2.0, commenced on 16 September 2019, with both Bathurst Bullet services now stopping at Tarana and Rydal.
-On Wednesdays, the Bathurst Bullet 2.0 operates to a slightly delayed schedule to accommodate for the Indian Pacific.
+On Wednesdays, the Bathurst Bullet 2.0 operates to a slightly delayed schedule to accommodate the Indian Pacific.